 The Samsung Galaxy S7 is rapidly approaching its second birthday, which is great news for bargain hunters.
 You've probably seen the insanely-great Samsung Galaxy S9 or Note 8, but then also seen the prices and decided to see what else is on offer.
 Bag a Galaxy S7 deal and you'll get a fantastic phone for a reasonable price.

 2016's Galaxy S7 - together with the bigger S7 Edge - is still a very good handset in its own right, sharing a lot of the battery management power and camera smarts from its successor the Galaxy S8.
 You can see a potted review under our top handpicked deals below and it's soooooo much cheaper than the newer Samsung smartphones.

 You can easily get away with bills in the low twenties.
-Or, if you're prepared to part with a wedge at the outset, you can even get them below the £20 mark.
+Or, if you're prepared to part with around £100 at the outset, you can even get them below the £20 mark.
 And big data deals now come cheap, too.
 Excellent value when you consider that the S7 used to be one of the best phones around.

 The top 5 best Samsung Galaxy S7 deals across all UK networks:

 These tariffs below are what we think are the absolute best Galaxy S7 deals out there in the UK today.
-We've included contract plans from EE, O2 and Vodafone, but it's Three mobile that really has the stranglehold on this Samsung smartphone at the moment.
+We've included contract plans from EE, O2 and Vodafone, while Three's prices have got much worse in recent weeks.
 Prices are extremely low these days, so we can guarantee you a bargain.

 Don't worry if you hear a drip drip drip - that's just our mouths watering at this stupidly cheap Galaxy S7 deal from Fonehouse.
 This EE tariff brings your monthly payments down to a wonderful £18 per month.
 That's extraordinary for a 2016 flagship phone.
-Use our exclusive 10OFF code to knock a tenner off the upfront price.
+And you don't even have to pay obscene money for the handset at the start.
 But it's worth noting you only get 1GB of data.
-Total cost over 24 months is £562
+Total cost over 24 months is £531

 Samsung Galaxy S7 | O2 | £39.99 upfront | Unlimited mins and texts | 2GB data | £26 per month